-1. Development of policies and procedures for the administration of this option of care;

-2. Administrative oversight to designated entities providing support to waiver participants;

-3. Management of a grievance and complaint system to respond to grievances and complaints;

-4. Management of a critical incident management system for the management of critical incidents while participating in this model of care; and
+- 1. Development of policies and procedures for the administration of this option of care. - 2.
+Administrative oversight to designated entities providing support to waiver participants. - 3.
+Management of a grievance and complaint system to respond to grievances and complaints. - 4.
+Management of a critical incident management system for the management of critical incidents while participating in this model of care; and - 5.
+Quality improvement initiatives to remediate non-compliance discoveries for continuous quality improvement - 6.
+Mandatory initial and annual training on consumer-directed care

-5. Quality improvement initiatives to remediate non-compliance discoveries for continuous quality improvement The Case Management Entity:
+The Case Management Entity: